YashAnand1/Understanding-Prometheus/README.md

 > When a car moves forward, the distance covered is constantly recorded and visualised through the Odometer
 > PEMS' Superset visualises (Not records!)
 Tickets' from Redmine at every 24 hour interval using the tickets

-The Prometheus related components can be interpreted as follows in this example:
+The following similarities can be seen in the examples provided above:
 <div align=center>

 | Term | Prometheus |  Odometer | Superset |